tedneward/Research/content/reading/gamedev/art-of-game-design.md

 **Lens #17: The Lens of Pleasure**

 # The Experience is in the *Player's Mind*
+Psychology: understanding an opaque system that we are intrinsically immersed in.

+## Modeling
+The only way our minds are able to get by at all is by simplifying reality so that we can make some sense of it.
+Correspondingly, our minds do not deal with reality itself, but instead with models of reality.
+[Philosophy: the map is not the terrain.]
+Reality is full of aspects that aren’t at all part of our day-to-day modeling.
+Consider Charlie Brown [or any other cartoon character], there's nothing "real" about him.

+## Focus
+One crucial technique our brains use to make sense of the world is the ability to focus its attention selectively, ignoring some things, and devoting more mental power to others.
+What we focus on at any given moment is determined through a blend of our unconscious desires and our conscious will.
+When we create games, our goal is to create an experience interesting enough that it holds the player’s focus as long and as intensely as possible.
+When something captures our complete attention and imagination for a long period, we enter an interesting mental state.
+This state of sustained focus, pleasure, and enjoyment is referred to as "flow".
+Some of the key components necessary to create an activity that puts a player into a flow state are:

+* **Clear goals.** When our goals are clear, we are able to more easily stay focused on our task.
+When goals are unclear, we are not "into" our task, for we aren’t at all certain whether our current actions are useful.
+* **No distractions.** Distractions steal focus from our task.
+No focus, no flow.
+* **Direct feedback.** If every time we take an action, we have to wait before we know what effect the action caused, we will quickly become distracted and lose focus on our task.
+When feedback is immediate, we can easily stay focused.
+* **Continuously challenging.** Human beings love a challenge.
+But it must be a challenge we think we can achieve.
+If we start to think we can’t achieve it, we feel frustrated, and our minds start seeking an activity more likely to be rewarding.
+On the other hand, if the challenge is too easy, we feel bored, and again, our minds start seeking more rewarding activities.

+Flow activities must manage to stay in the narrow margin of challenge that lies between boredom and frustration, for both of these unpleasant extremes cause our mind to change its focus to a new activity.
+Csikszentmihalyi calls this margin the "flow channel."

+**Lens #18: The Lens of Flow**

+## Empathy
+As human beings, we have an amazing ability to project ourselves into the place of others.
+When we do this, we think the other person’s thoughts and feel their feelings, to the best of our ability.
+It is one of the hallmarks of our ability to understand one another that we can do this, and it is an integral part of gameplay.
+Of course, the brain does all this using mental models — in truth, we are empathizing not with real people or animals, but with our mental models of them — which means we are easily tricked.
+We can feel emotion when there is none.
+A photo, a drawing, or a videogame character can just as easily capture our empathy.
+As game designers, we will make use of empathy in the same ways that novelists, graphic artists, and filmmakers do, but we also have our own set of new empathic interactions.
+Games are about problem solving, and empathic projection is a useful method of problem solving.

+## Imagination
+Imagination puts the player into the game by putting the game into the player.

+For example, if I tell you a short story: "The mailman stole my car yesterday," I have actually told you very little, but already you have a picture of what happened.
+Weirdly, your picture is full of details that I didn’t include in my story.
+Take a look at the mental image that formed, and answer these questions:

+* What did the mailman look like?
+* What kind of neighborhood was my car in when he stole it?
+* What color was the car?
+* What time of day did he steal it?
+* How did he steal it?
+* Why did he steal it?

+Now, I didn’t tell you any of those things, but your amazing imagination just made up a bunch of these details so that you could more easily think about what I was telling you.
+Now, if I suddenly give you more information, like, "It wasn’t a real car, but an expensive model toy car," you quickly reformulate your imaginary image to fit what you have heard, and your answers to the above questions might change correspondingly.

+## Motivation
+[Maslow's Pyramid]

+**Lens #19: The Lens of Needs**

+## Judgment
+The fourth level of Maslow’s hierarchy, self-esteem, is the one most intimately connected to games.
+But why?
+One deep need common to everyone is the need to be judged.
+(People don't hate being judged--they hate being judged unfairly.)

+**Lens #20: The Lens of Judgment**

 # Some Elements are *Game Mechanics*